runpod/docs/docs/serverless/workers/handlers/handler-additional-controls.md

     return {"refresh_worker": True, "job_results": "can be anything"}
 ```

-Your handler must return a dictionary that contains the refresh_worker; this flag will be removed before the remaining job output is returned.
+Your handler must return a dictionary that contains the `refresh_worker`; this flag will be removed before the remaining job output is returned.

 :::note